EdwardZheng0312/3ddatadiver/README.md

 	by data_cleaning component.
 2. Visualize 3D AFM data
 	* View full data set or slices in XY, XZ, or YZ planes.
 Sliced data can be quickly viewed in 2D or 3D rendings.
-Animation option availible in the 3D renderings.
+Animation option availible using a jupyter notebook.
 Supported by threeD_plot, twoD_slicing, and  animation components.
+3. Export data of current plot
+        * Option to export a .h5 file containing the data of the plot currently being viewed.
+Exported dataset is saved in the same directory that the GUI is being run from.
 # Installation
 git clone https://github.com/EdwardZheng0312/VisualanalysisAFM  <br />
 cd VisualanalysisAFM <br />